 Without the FAFSA, you can’t qualify for federal student loans.
 But you can still apply for private student loans to finance your degree.

 Since private lenders have underwriting requirements for credit and income, you’ll likely need to apply with a cosigner, such as a parent.

 Some private lenders offer competitive rates and flexible terms.
 But you won’t get the same protections as you would with a federal loan, such as income-driven repayment options.

 Before borrowing a private student loan, make sure you understand the terms of your agreement.
 If you can find a low-interest private student loan, it could help you get through the semester — at least until you can file for financial aid the next year.

-If you need money immediately, reach out your financial aid office.
+If you need money immediately, reach out to your financial aid office.
 The administrators might be able to offer an emergency loan, which you can use to cover expenses or tuition.

 But just as with a private student loan, make sure you understand the terms of repayment and interest.
 You wouldn’t want to get saddled with burdensome debt that’s difficult to pay back.